|Cashew fruits with nuts attached|

 The kids were more than willing to help.
 They explained and showed me the two ways of getting rid of the acid: placing them in a holed can over an open fire, or cooking them in hot oil.

-Then, once the nuts cooled down, we individually cracked them between large rocks.
+Then, once the nuts cooled down, we cracked each individually between large rocks.
 From the pile of shelled nuts I had we retained about two cups of deliciously fresh cashews.